snac-cooperative/technical-docs/Requirements/DBUser API.md

 - List all user affiliated with UC Irvine.

-- List all users who can enrole new users.
+- List all users who can enroll new users.

 - List all users who can publish constellations.

 - List all users who may run reports for their own affiliation.

 Below is an example.
-Anyone who can login can get a dashboard, so there are no specific dashboard permissions (yet).
-The userid public and the role "researcher" may not any sense.
+Anyone who can log in can get a dashboard, so there are no specific dashboard permissions (yet).
+The user id public and the role "researcher" may not any sense.
 Everyone has it, so there's no reason to mention/restrict/authorize it.
-This table initially had a userid "public" with role "Public HRT", and every user also had the role "Public HRT", but that is simply redundant.
+This table initially had a user id "public" with role "Public HRT", and every user also had the role "Public HRT", but that is simply redundant.
 When it comes to implementation, the authorization system will actually use some convention for testing role.
 The feature "Public HRT" can call a role test that always returns true.